Germany arrests British man suspected of spying for Russia | Law-Order

 - Germany

-German prosecutors said that the apartment and workplace of the man, identified only as David S., had been searched and he would be brought before an investigating judge later on Wednesday.
-British police said the man was 57.
+German police have arrested a British man who worked at the British embassy in Berlin on suspicion of passing documents to the Russian intelligence service in exchange for cash, prosecutors said on Wednesday.
+German prosecutors said the apartment and workplace of the man, identified only as David S., had been searched and he would be brought before an investigating judge later on Wednesday.

-"On at least one occasion, he passed on documents he had obtained in the course of his professional activities to a representative of a Russian intelligence service," Germany's chief federal prosecutor's office said in a statement.
 "The accused received cash in an as yet unknown amount in return for his transmission of information," it added.
+A Western security source said the motivation of the British man was likely money.
+As a locally engaged staffer, he did not have access to highly classified material, the source said, adding Britain's MI5 counter-intelligence service was involved in catching him.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)